Meet Love Island 2020 contestant Nas Majeed who says he’s “different” to past islanders

-This yr Love Island is again earlier than everybody thought as a brand new batch of singletons head to South Africa for a winter version of the hit ITV2 present.
+With its very first winter version, Love Island is again far ahead of typical for 2020.

+This time, 12 singletons on the lookout for love will probably be heading to the model new villa in South Africa they try to couple up and discover love.

-Now we have every thing you could find out about contestant Nas Majeed, a builder from London, as he joins 11 different Love Island 2020 contestants.
+We have now the whole lot you could learn about contestant Nas Majeed, a builder from London, as he joins 11 different Love Island 2020 contestants.

 Age: 23